root-project/root/README/ReleaseNotes/v626/index.md

           ^
 ```
 More details at [PR #8737](https://github.com/root-project/root/pull/8737).

-- Continuation of input lines using backslash `\` is supported in ROOT's prompt, e.g.
+Continuation of input lines using backslash `\` is supported in ROOT's prompt, e.g.
 ```cpp
 root [0] std::cout \
 root (cont'ed, cancel with .@) [1]<< "ROOT\n";
 ```

+ROOT now interprets code with optimization (`-O1`) by default, with
+proper inlining optimization and alike.
+This accelerates especially "modern"
+code (C++ stdlib, RDataFrame, etc) significantly.
+According to our measurements
+the increased time for just-in-time compiling code is reasonable given the
+runtime speed-up.
+Optimization can be switched with `.O 0`, `.O 1`, etc; the
+current optimization level is shown by `.O`.
+The CPP macro `NDEBUG` is now set unconditionally for interpreted code.
+Note that symbols that have been emitted with a given optimization level will not get
+re-emitted once the optimization level changes.

+Unless ROOT is used with an interactive prompt (`root [0]`), ROOT does not
+inject the pointer checks anymore, accelerating code execution at the cost
+of not diagnosing the dereferencing of `nullptr` or uninitialized pointers.

+Several internal optimizations of cling reduce the amount of symbols cling emits,
+and improve the just-in-time compilation time.

 ## I/O Libraries